Version Control For Mentoring

 Can version control be used outside of software development?

-Absolutely!
-Version control principles can be applied to various domains, including mentoring, education, and project management.
+Yes, version control principles can be applied to various fields, including education, design, and mentoring.

 What are the costs associated with version control tools?

-Costs vary depending on the tool and its features, ranging from free options like Trello to premium platforms like Chronus.
+Costs vary depending on the tool and its features, ranging from free options like GitHub's basic plan to premium solutions with advanced capabilities.

 How do I get started with version control for mentoring?